Stock Market Today: Stocks Rise and Bond Yields Jump After Latest Signs of a Resilient Economy - ExBulletin

 Stock Market Today: Stocks Rise and Bond Yields Jump After Latest Signs of a Resilient Economy

-NEW YORK (AP) Wall Street rose Thursday as investors consider both the pros and cons of the latest signals that the U.S. economy remains stronger than expected.
+NEW YORK (AP) Most stocks rose Thursday on Wall Street on the latest signs that the U.S. economy remains stronger than expected.

 Yields jumped in the bond market after data showed the US economy grew at an annual rate of 2% in the first three months of the year, much stronger than the 1.3% rate previously estimated.
 Another report said fewer workers applied for unemployment benefits last week than expected, a sign that the labor market remains remarkably strong despite much higher interest rates intended to slow the overall economy.